 Diets that include plenty of carbs often create poor blood sugar control with fast spikes and even quicker falls in blood glucose levels.
 These sudden decreases in blood sugar levels caused by insulin lead to hunger and cravings for anything that can raise blood glucose levels once more.

-Even if you are not trying to lose weight and want to feel fuller for longer, then a high-protein diet can help because protein is the most satiating macronutrient.
+Even if you are not trying to lose weight and simply want to feel fuller for longer, then a high-protein diet can help because protein is the most satiating macronutrient.
 Not only does it offer better blood glucose control, but high-protein diets also reduce the level of the hunger hormone ghrelin in our bodies.

-5. Cholesterol Control
+5. Cholesterol control

 Cholesterol is a fatty substance made by the liver and found in every cell of the body.
 HDL is considered good cholesterol, while LDL is far less desirable, and levels of this form of cholesterol need to be kept low.